picketstudio/temp-site/README.md

 ## Contributing

 To work with this site, you can simply clone the repository into a local folder on your computer.
-You shouldn't need any external services other than `git` and a package manager like `npm` or `yarn` as the rest is all contained herein.
+You shouldn't need any external services other than `git` and `npm` for package management.

 ~~~ sh
 $ git clone https://github.com/picketstudio/site.git